#1 Cost of Tired Workers

 - Mistakes and injuries.
 It goes without saying that it’s hard to get work done well or at all if employees can barely keep their eyes open.

 - Illness and disease.
-People getting less than six hours of sleep a night are five times more likely to be obese and have a 56% increase in risk for Type 2 diabetes.
+People who get less than six hours of sleep a night are five times more likely to be obese and have a 56% increase in risk for Type 2 diabetes.
 Neurons that control sleep interact closely with the immune system.

 - Increased absenteeism and presenteeism.
 A recent study showed that sleeping fewer than five hours a night is associated with staying home sick for 4.6 to 8.9 more days than those people who sleep between seven and eight hours a night.
 Presenteeism is the effect of being physically present at work, but less or non-productive.